maddiecondie/Fairway-Training/README.md

     - "Jeana" : Assistant Work, Tasks, Custom Reports
     - "Joe Kieszekj" : Cookie Contact
     - "New Applications" : Routine Reports
-    - "PLP" : These emails require action, and after finishing tasks, corresponding emails are moved here.
+    - "PLP" : These emails require action and todo will go here as `flagged` and completed will be `checked`
         - "Cookies"
         - "Cuting Boards"
         - "HomeScout"